20 Best Jazz Albums for Beginners: Where to Start

-Jazz can feel intimidating when you first start listening to it, especially if you’re not sure where to begin.
+Jazz can feel intimidating at first, especially if you’re not sure where to begin.

-Search for “the greatest jazz albums of all time” and you’ll quickly – and quite rightly – encounter names of pioneers like Ornette Coleman, Cecil Taylor and Eric Dolphy.
+Search for tips on jazz listening and you’ll quickly – and quite rightly – encounter names of pioneers like Ornette Coleman, Cecil Taylor and Eric Dolphy.
 These musicians are hugely important in jazz history, but their music isn’t always the easiest place for a new listener to begin.

 The good news is that jazz also contains many albums that are immediately engaging: melodic recordings, strong grooves, clear improvisation and memorable themes.

-Below are a selection of legendary recordings that are, in our opinion, some of the best jazz albums for beginners.
+The 20 recordings below are, in our view, some of the best jazz albums for beginners.
 They span different eras and styles, but all share one thing in common: they show why jazz has captivated listeners for more than a century.

-If you’re curious about the albums critics and historians consider the most important recordings in jazz history, you can also explore our guide to the 50 Greatest Jazz Albums.
-This list focuses instead on records that are particularly easy to enjoy when you’re first getting into the music.
+If you’re curious about the albums that critics and historians consider the most important recordings in jazz history, you can also explore our guide to the 50 Greatest Jazz Albums.

 Recorded by Miles Davis with John Coltrane, Cannonball Adderley, Bill Evans, Paul Chambers and Jimmy Cobb, the album became one of the best-selling jazz recordings ever made.